 The major retail pharmacy chains have begun to integrate their traditional offer with online services and, increasingly, mobile applications, focusing on providing quick access to a brand for the consumer.

 In contrast to the UK, Germany stands are the largest market for ‘pure play’ retailers.
-DocMorris – owned by Swiss Zur Rose – account for 90% of all e-commerce sales in the OTC segment.
+Online brands such as DocMorris – owned by Swiss Zur Rose – account for 90% of all e-commerce sales in the OTC segment.

 Zur Rose is planning further expansion through an IPO later this year.
 Buoyed by the sales recorded by DocMorris in the first quarter of 2017, with sales up by 17.4%.
 Zur Ross is looking to expand into new markets as well as seeking to grow in existing ones.
 The company sees the OTC markets as being “ripe for digital disruption.”